Genymobile/scrcpy/DEVELOP.md

  - the **rendering** frame, rendered in a texture from the main thread.

 When a new decoded frame is available, the decoder _swaps_ the decoding and rendering frame (with proper synchronization).
-Thus, it immediatly starts to decode a new frame while the main thread renders the last one.
+Thus, it immediately starts to decode a new frame while the main thread renders the last one.

 If a [recorder] is present (i.e. `--record` is enabled), then it muxes the raw